Pijussad/Memory.game-UI/README.md

 # Memory.game-UI
-Memory game website for User experience course
+Memory game website for User experience course, that includes DOM and BOM